Southampton 0-5 Arsenal

 Corner, Southampton.
 Conceded by Kieran Gibbs.

 Attempt saved.
 Josh Sims (Southampton) right footed shot from outside the box is saved in the bottom right corner.
-Assisted by Jordy Clasie.
+Assisted by Harrison Reed.

 Foul by Rob Holding (Arsenal).